hashicorp/packer/website/source/docs/provisioners/ansible-local.html.md

 ---
 description: |
-    The ansible-local Packer provisioner will run ansible "locally" on the remote/guest VM using Playbook and Role files that exist on the guest VM.
+    The ansible-local Packer provisioner will run ansible in ansible's "local" mode on the remote/guest VM using Playbook and Role files that exist on the guest VM.
 This means ansible must be installed on the remote/guest VM.
-Playbooks and Roles can be uploaded from your local machine (the one running Packer) to the vm.
+    Playbooks and Roles can be uploaded from your build machine (the one running Packer) to the vm.
 layout: docs
 page_title: 'Ansible Local - Provisioners'
 sidebar_current: 'docs-provisioners-ansible-local'